thomasvn/SampleStar/deploy/CONSIDERATIONS.md

 - Use DNS to have one hostname point to the load balancers deployed across zones/clouds
 - Automation to detect outage (monitoring & alerts)
 - Automation to quickly redeploy (backups, terraform)

+## Where to deploy? (public/private clouds)

+**Idea 1** (Winner): Public Cloud

+- Deploy API app to a public cloud service.
+App makes network requests over the internet to our innovative hardware (located on-prem)
+- Optimize for availability
+- Sacrifice speed (latency between public cloud app and our hardware)

+Idea 2:

+- Deploy API app in a private datacenter.
+Co-located with our innovative hardware
+- Optimize for speed (low latency network requests between app and our hardware)
+- Sacrifice availability (difficult to maintain your own highly available servers)

+## Which public cloud service to use?

 **Idea 1** (Winner): AWS Elastic Beanstalk